GLOBAL MARKETS-Central banks' dovish cooing keeps world stocks lulled near two-week highs

 The prospect of more policy easing and worries for the growth outlook have sent global bond yields tumbling this year.

-German yields were close to the minus 0.33% record low hit on Tuesday, while Japanese yields sank to the lowest since August 2016 at -0.145%.
+German yields were around minus 0.28%, having come off the minus 0.33% record low hit on Tuesday.
+Japanese yields sank to the lowest since August 2016 at -0.145%.

-Yields on the U.S. 10-year note reached their lowest since September 2017 at 2.016%, a world away from the 3.25% top touched in November last year.
-The yield rose slightly from those lows but is down some 60 bps since January.
+Yields on the U.S. 10-year note were around 2.08%, after reaching their lowest since September 2017 at 2.016%.
+This is down some 60 bps since January and a world away from the 3.25% touched last November.

 The fallout in currencies has been significantly less, mostly because it is hard for one to gain when all the major central banks are under pressure to ease.